nagarkarmannat/dice_stimulator/README.md

 # dice_stimulator
-a pair of dice which gives random numbers when gets triggered.
+Designed a pair of dice which gives random numbers when gets triggered using PYTHON.